What's at Stake

 After five industry suits were filed in 2012, one was withdrawn and the remaining four were consolidated into a single suit.
 In March 2013, a U.S. District Judge in Arizona denied the mining industry’s sweeping claim that the Interior Department had no power to ban new mining claims on parcels of land larger than 5,000 acres—an argument that could have hobbled efforts to protect large areas of national forests and public lands across the West.
 Two months later, the same judge denied the industry’s request that he reconsider his decision.

 Despite these two victories, the lawsuits are not over.
 Industry is alleging that the government failed to consider economic impacts of the withdrawal, and that uranium mining is so safe it can’t harm the environment.
 Earthjustice is gearing up to respond to industry’s arguments.

 A federal judge upheld the Obama administration’s 20-year ban on uranium mining on one million acres surrounding the Grand Canyon.
 This decision will ensure the protection of the area’s watersheds and prevent contamination of the water supply.

 “If it had been instituted, it really would’ve crippled the ability of the Interior Department to say, ‘Hold on, we need to take some time to set these lands aside because there’s other lands out there we want to protect,’” said Earthjustice attorney Ted Zukoski.

-Earthjustice has intervened to defend the U.S. Department of the Interior’s 20-year ban on new uranium mining claims across 1 million acres of public lands adjacent to the Grand Canyon.
+Judge Martone of the U.S. District Court for the District of Arizona today granted our motion to intervene to defend the Department of the Interior’s decision to ban new uranium mining claims for 20 years across 1 million acres of public lands adjacent to the Grand Canyon.